chriskrycho/v5.chriskrycho.com/site/notes/2025/07/Subscriptions That Respect Users.md

 The compromise represented by JetBrains’ approach recognizes this.
 You pay a reasonable cost for what amounts to an up-front purchase of a given version of the product, *and you get permanent access to that version*.
 If you want ongoing updates, you pay for them.
 But that’s a fair deal!

-I was thinking about this again recently becasue I find myself rather frustrated with both [Adobe Lightroom <abbr title="Creative Cloud">CC</abbr>][al] and [Kaleidoscope][k].
+I was thinking about this again recently because I find myself rather frustrated with both [Adobe Lightroom <abbr title="Creative Cloud">CC</abbr>][al] and [Kaleidoscope][k].
 Each is adding features I do not care about *at all*, and which I frankly have no interest in paying for.
 But because they both run on the “traditional” subscription models, I cannot *stop* paying for them without losing access to them.

 [al]: https://lightroom.adobe.com
 [k]: https://kaleidoscope.app